outdoorsy/interview-challenge-support/README.md

     }
 ```

-Can you look into why his daily price wouldn't be set correctly?
+Using the application code and the data set provided, can you look into why his daily price wouldn't be set correctly?

 _NOTE: The amount for price that is stored in the database is in cents._

 ## Question 3
-TODO: Some question about payouts - Find all bookings that we have haven't paid out that have been returned
+In the sql provided, you will see we have a bookings table and a transactions table.
+For every booking that has been approved, departed or returned should have at least one associated charge.
+For every booking that has been departed or returned should have at least one associated payout.

+We had a user call in regarding a booking they said they were not paid for.
+The booking ID that is problematic is ID: 2.

+Can you confirm that we did not issue a payout to this user?
+If we did not issue a payout for this booking, can we investigate if this issue has happened on other bookings?

 ## Notes
 - You will not need to run the project but if you'd like there are instructions found below.
-- TODO: include dbfiddle
+- You can write queries easily using this DBFiddle - https://www.db-fiddle.com/f/mXKjSo1dUsfbDr9p1prG2g/0

 ## What we're looking for
 - An ability to dig into a problem and find a resolution.